 or all of the above and it would all sound great…

-Again one could choose to focus on outlining the Cmaj7 or the Am7 in their soloing for the whole first bar as these two chords, Imaj7 and vim7, are interchangeable in jazz theory.
-Also listen to how the bass movement is much more interesting now that we have four chords within a two bar phrase.
+Listen to how the bass movement is much more interesting now that we have four chords within a two-bar phrase.
 Even though we are still only technically playing C major for two bars, the added bass notes really create energy and movement within those bars.

 The secondary dominant is the dominant of the dominant of the tonic.

 This progression is quite common in jazz.
-The B section of rhythm changes uses this concept where the progression is D7/G7/C7/F7 or V of V of V of V7.
+The B section of rhythm changes uses this concept.

 Any dominant 7th chord can be substituted by a dominant 7th chord a tritone away.